 On the way: You’ll be driven back to the airstrip for your onward flight, then you will take a private charter from Hartmanns Valley to Ondangwa to refuel before arriving at the private Ongava Reserve.

 Etosha is one of Africa's great game parks.
 With 114 species of mammal and 340 species of birds there’s a huge variety to see.

 When you're there: Once again, all meals and local branded drinks are included.
 Hooray!
 You will be taken on game drives into Etosha and on bush walks and safaris in the private reserve, which also has several hides and waterholes.
 And a chance to track rhino.

 Little Ongava Lodge

 Day 11: Windhoek ( Departure / End of Tour )

-And that’s all folks!
-It’s day 11 and you’ll still have your morning activity to enjoy before thinking about leaving.
+Your safari comes to an end here but you’ll still have your morning activity to enjoy before thinking about leaving.

 Then it’s a private charter flight from Etosha to Windhoek International Airport.
 The flight time is approximately 1 hour and 30 minutes.
 And remember that you need to be at the airport 2 hours before your international departure flight time.